 BMW RS M3: €20,000

 This means that you are liable for all car damages caused on and off the Nurburgring while you rented the car up to this amount.
 Nürburgring charges and recovery costs are not included.
+Furthermore, we reserve the right to ask for this amount up front, as a "kaution" or deposit.
+Normally this would be held on a credit card while you're driving, with the full amount being refunded when the car is successfully returned.

 IMPORTANT: All of the following examples are based on the rules of the Nürburgring during Touristenfahrten (public driving)